Azure/Azure-Verified-Modules/docs/content/contributing/process.md

 {{< hint type=important >}}

-As the overall AVM framework is not GA (generally available) yet - the CI framework and test automation is not (fully) functional, breaking changes are expected, and additional customer feedback is yet to be gathered and incorporated - modules **MUST NOT** be published at version 1.0.0 or higher at this time.
+As the overall AVM framework is not GA (generally available) yet - the CI framework and test automation is not (fully) functional and implemented across all languages yet, breaking changes are expected, and additional customer feedback is yet to be gathered and incorporated - modules **MUST NOT** be published at version `1.0.0` or higher at this time.

-All module **MUST** be published as a pre-release version (e.g., 0.1.0, 0.1.1, 0.2.0, etc.) until the AVM framework becomes GA.
+All module **MUST** be published as a pre-release version (e.g., `0.1.0`, `0.1.1`, `0.2.0`, etc.) until the AVM framework becomes GA.

+However, it is important to note that this **DOES NOT** mean that the modules cannot be consumed and utlized.
+They can be consumed and utilized and **SHOULD** be used in all environments (dev, test, prod etc.).
+Consumers can treat them just like any other IaC module and raise issues or feature requests against them as they learn from the consumption and usage of the module.
+Consumers should also read the release notes for each version, if considering updating to a more recently released version of a module to see if there are any considerations or breaking changes etc.

 {{< /hint >}}